link1183/obsidian-vault/rp/Mechanics.md

 Magic is really rare, but some of it exists.
 One example is Eragon-like mind control.
 Magic cannot be learned, you're born with it or not.

+Most of the population does not know about magic.
+The few people who do know about magicians think it comes from another world
+There are animal species really close to magic, they have it naturally